 -

 If the 48-hour window elapses during the morning session, the child should return after lunch for the start of the afternoon session.
-This allows for a necessary recovery and transition period.
+This allows for a necessary recovery and transition period without interrupting morning learning time.

 Attendance Marking Policy